-- 2.4.1 Except as provided in paragraph 3.3.1, below, neither the creation of the Subdistrict nor this Plan will alter or affect any vested surface or groundwater rights.
-Nor shall the creation of the Subdistrict or this Plan expand any existing beneficial use or allow a water right to be used for a beneficial use not contained in a valid Decree or Permit. - 2.4.2 Neither the creation of the Subdistrict nor this Plan will alter or affect the ability of individual water users to exchange, trade, lease, or sell surface water from surface water diversions to the extent permitted by the articles of incorporation and bylaws of the participating ditch companies and Colorado law, provided that the exchange, trade, lease, or sale proposed does not expand the amount of water consumption.
+2.4.1 Except as provided in paragraph 3.3.1, neither the creation of the Subdistrict nor this Plan will alter or affect any vested surface or groundwater rights.
+Nor will the creation of the Subdistrict or this Plan expand any existing beneficial use or allow a water right to be used for a beneficial use not contained in a valid Decree or Permit.

+2.4.2 Neither the creation of the Subdistrict nor this Plan will alter or affect the ability of individual water users to exchange, trade, lease, or sell surface water from surface water diversions to the extent permitted by the articles of incorporation and bylaws of the participating ditch companies and Colorado law, provided that the exchange, trade, lease, or sale proposed does not expand the amount of water consumption.

-- 2.4.3 Water rights purchased, leased or retired by the District on behalf of the Subdistrict will be used to replace injurious stream depletions resulting from the withdrawal of groundwater by Subdistrict Wells and/or to protect and enhance the water supply for the groundwater users within the boundaries of the Rio Grande Water Conservation District.
+2.4.3 Water rights purchased, leased or retired by the District on behalf of the Subdistrict will be used to replace injurious stream depletions resulting from the withdrawal of groundwater by Subdistrict Wells and/or to assist in achieving and maintaining a sustainable water supply for the groundwater users within the boundaries of the Rio Grande Water Conservation District.
+Purchased and/or retired water rights will only be used for purposes consistent with this Plan.

-Purchased and/or retired water rights will only be used for purposes consistent with this Plan. - 2.4.4 If a Subdistrict Member elects to temporarily reduce the amount of groundwater irrigation or otherwise reduce the consumptive use of water on Subdistrict Land and the Subdistrict Board of Managers authorizes such reduced irrigation or reduced consumptive use for conservation purposes and to assist in the mitigation of injurious stream depletions to senior water rights from Subdistrict Wells, this period of non-use will not be considered for purposes of abandonment or reductions in the water right, as provided by law. - 2.4.5 Only Subdistrict Lands will be subject to assessment by the Subdistrict.
+2.4.4 If a Subdistrict Member elects to temporarily reduce the amount of groundwater irrigation or otherwise reduce the consumptive use of water on Subdistrict Land and the Subdistrict Board of Managers authorizes such reduced irrigation or reduced consumptive use for conservation purposes and to assist in the mitigation of injurious stream depletions to senior water rights from Subdistrict Wells, and/or to assist in achieving and maintaining a sustainable water supply for the groundwater users within the boundaries of the Rio Grande Water Conservation District, this period of non-use will not be considered for purposes of abandonment or reductions in the water right, as provided by law.

+2.4.5 Only Subdistrict Lands will be subject to assessment by the Subdistrict.
 Non-Benefited Subdistrict Land will not be assessed Annual Service and User Fees.
-Groundwater withdrawals outside of an approved plan for augmentation, but otherwise within a permit or decree, will be subject to Annual Service and User Fees. - 2.4.6 In remedying the injurious stream depletions from Subdistrict Wells, it is not the intent of the Subdistrict to allow or assist in the expansion of historical consumptive use of groundwater above that currently existing under valid permits or decrees.
-The Subdistrict and this Plan of Water Management or ARP cannot be used as a source of water for new or expanded plans for augmentation or other replacement plans without the approval of both the Court and the Subdistrict's Board of Managers.
+Groundwater withdrawals from Subdistrict Wells outside of an approved plan for augmentation, but otherwise within a permit or decree, will be subject to Annual Service and User Fees.

+2.4.6 It is not the intent of the Subdistrict to allow or assist in the expansion of historical consumptive use of groundwater above that currently existing under valid permits or decrees.
+The Subdistrict may consent to an expansion of the historical consumptive use of groundwater if the expansion is within the terms and conditions of a valid permit or decree which was in effect as of October 04, 2018.
+The Subdistrict and this Plan of Water Management or

+ARP cannot be used as a source of water for new or expanded consumptive use of groundwater which is not within the terms and conditions of a valid permit or decree which was in effect as of October 4, 2018, or for new or expanded plans for augmentation or other replacement plans without the approval of both the Court and the Subdistrict's Board of Managers.
 The Board of Managers will not approve the use of the Plan or the ARP as a source for replacement of a new or expanded use if it would in any way adversely affect the Subdistrict's ability to satisfy its obligation to replace injurious stream depletions and/or its ability to achieve and maintain a Sustainable Water Supply.